-- Both flow through all taxable income and realized capital gains to investors.
-This avoids having income taxed inside the fund at the top marginal rate
+Both flow-through all taxable income and realized capital gains to investors.
+This avoids having income taxed inside the fund at the top marginal rate.

-- Both act as a conduit in that income and capital gains retain their characteristics as they flow through to investors and appear on the T31 in the same way they were realized in the fund.
-In other words dividends will be reported as dividends, interest as interest and so on
+Both act as a conduit in that income and capital gains retain their characteristics as they flow through to investors and appear on the T31 in the same way they were realized in the fund.
+In other words, dividends will be reported as dividends, interest as interest, and so on.

-Flow through of capital losses
+Flow-through of capital losses

-A mutual fund cannot flow through capital losses.
+A mutual fund can’t flow-through capital losses.
 Rather, losses are subtracted from the capital gains within the fund and only the net capital gains will be distributed to an investor and shown on the T3.
 In a year where losses are greater than gains, the excess losses can’t be distributed and are carried forward to offset gains in a future year.

-Segregated fund contracts can flow through and report capital losses to investors.
-In a year, for example, where there are both capital gains and losses to report, investors will have an amount reported in the capital gains box (Box 21 — same as a mutual fund) and an amount in the “Insurance Segregated Fund Net Capital Losses” (Box 37 — only available to segregated fund contracts).
+Segregated fund contracts can flow-through and report capital losses to investors.
+For example, in a year where there are both capital gains and losses to report, investors will have an amount reported in the capital gains box (box 21 — same as a mutual fund) and an amount in the Insurance Segregated Fund Net Capital Losses box (box 37 — only available to segregated fund contracts).

-The advantage to the segregated fund investor
+The advantage for a segregated fund investor

 All taxable events reported

-With a mutual fund, only the distributions relating to fund activity are reflected on the investor’s T3.
+With a mutual fund, only the distributions relating to fund activity are reflected on an investor’s T3.
 If investors redeem any of their units, they must calculate the gain and loss themselves and report these on their tax return.

-The advantage to the segregated fund investor
+The advantage for a segregated fund investor

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 The Manufacturers Life Insurance Company is the issuer and guarantor of contracts containing Manulife segregated funds.
 Any amount allocated to a segregated fund is invested at the risk of the contractholder and may increase or decrease in value.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the fund facts as well as the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
-Manulife, Manulife & Stylized M Design, and Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.
+Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.